pandora23/bitcointalk-visualization/README.md

        -Python Tornado (Async) for the API

-       -A 'queue' which safely processes the crawling aspects of requests.
-One page/second according to the safe crawling standards.
+       -A 'queue' for safe crawling.
+One page/second.

        -Python for the visualization and analytics as discussed above.

-       -Eventual login system. (might actually use PHP/Mysql for this since I know how but will look into a Python solution.)
+       -Eventual login system.
+(PHP of Python.)

 4. To develop a front end.